Become a Screenplay Writer: Career Requirements and Info

-Do I Want to Be a Screenplay Writer?
+Should I Become a Screenplay Writer?

 Screenplay writers create the plot, characters and dialogue in a motion picture.
 While some screenplay writers may focus their work on creating original stories, others may prefer to use their talents to adapt books or plays into film scripts.
 Writing is essential to becoming a screenplay writer, but a regular paycheck is not a guarantee, so it is also important for individuals to network and make connections in order to get their work read by producers and directors.

 Like authors and playwrights, screenplay writers don't have to meet specific academic requirements to work, but earning at least a bachelor's degree will provide aspiring screenplay writers with an opportunity to learn from experienced professors and develop a writing process.
-Below are listed some of the requirements from the U.S. Bureau of Labor Statistics to become a screenplay writer.

 |Degree Level||Bachelor's degree|

 |Degree Field||Creative writing, film production|